yasen-yankov/ios-docs/Guides/Chart/Series/area.md

 # Chart Series: Area

-As a derivative of TKLineSeries series, TKAreaSeries plots its data points in line (spline).
+As a derivative of <code>TKLineSeries</code> series, <code>TKAreaSeries</code> plots its data points in line (spline).
 Once positioned on a plane the points are connected to form a line (spline).
 Further, the area enclosed between this line and the axis is filled.
-Below is a sample snippet that demonstrates how to set up two AreaSeries:
+Below is a sample snippet that demonstrates how to set up two Area series:

 	TKChartAreaSeries* seriesForIncomes = [[TKChartAreaSeries alloc] initWithItems:array1];
 	[chart addSeries:seriesForIncomes];